Shortly before the age of four, Jason* spoke his first words. And not just a word here and there, but three-word sentences.

 Troubling Difficulty and Delays from the Start

-From his earliest days, Ammon had never been a textbook child.
+From his earliest days, Jason had never been a textbook child.
 He slept erratically long after the early newborn days, usually only in three-hour increments.

 “We did all the things you’re supposed to do,” Crystal says.